Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 ## Thieves Guild

 Thieves guild has some issues for a small percentage of people.
-As a general rule * save Before handing in a quest to Brynjolf * so if you have issues you dont have to redo it.
+As a general rule - save **before** handing in a quest to Brynjolf, so if you have issues you dont have to redo it.

 ### Quest XYZ isnt starting

-You need to do Radiant quests before the next quest will start * these settings can be seen in the MCM.
+You need to do Radiant quests before the next quest will start these settings can be seen in the MCM.

 If you have met these objectives but the next quest does not start.

-(optional) Load a save before handing in previous quest and move to Brynjolf.

-1) Save your game.
-2) Exit Wildlander and re*start using the Wildlander Launcher.
+1. Exit Wildlander and restart using the Wildlander Launcher.
-3) Load your game.
+1. Load your game using a save before you handed in the previous quest.
-4) Speak to Brynjolf hand in quest * next should start.
+1. Speak to Brynjolf hand in quest - next should start.

 ### Issues with A Chance Arrangement / Loud and Clear